Technical Analysis: Rounding Bottom Pattern

 How can I add the Rounding Bottom Pattern to the charts?

-The rounding bottom pattern is not available in the indicators section of trading platforms.
+The Rounding Bottom Pattern is not available in the indicators section of trading platforms.
 Traders should understand the basics of this pattern and manually implement it into the charts.

 Can the Rounding Bottom Pattern be used in any timeframe?